thosgood/this-weeks-finds/markdown/251-300/week259.md

 13) Nikolai Durov, New approach to Arakelov geometry, available as [`arXiv:0704.2030`](http://arxiv.org/abs/0704.2030).

-or read our discussions of it at the *n*-Category Café, starting here:
+or read our discussions of it at the $n$-Category Café, starting here:

 14) David Corfield, The field with one element, `http://golem.ph.utexas.edu/category/2007/04/the_field_with_one_element.html`